 If you can’t hop on a plane to see one of the new Seven Wonders of the World, BAPS Shri Swaminarayan Mandir – also known as Neasden Temple – is a stunning alternative, located in west London.
 Although the buildings primarily celebrate different faiths (the Taj Mahal houses a mosque, while Neasden Temple has been described as Britain’s first authentic Hindu temple), they both welcome visitors into their beautifully designed buildings.

 Pizza and pasta is great and everything, but come winter, nothing beats a pie and pint in a pub – something you can enjoy canalside in Little Venice.
 Surrounded by lush greenery in the summer, and pretty oranges in the colder months, there’s plenty to do in the part of London: you can hire a boat, watch a puppet show or even have a laugh at nearby comedy cafe.
+Oh, and there’s even a fun game you can partake in along the way, checking out all the nooks and crannies of the area such as the Rembrandt Garden and the Clifton Nursery.
 Check our our list of top things to do in the area here.

 Darling Harbour in Sydney offers a hub of restaurants, entertainment venues and water-side views.
 However, you can swap a 24-hour flight for a quick ride on the Jubilee line, and spend some time relaxing between city and water at Canary Wharf instead.
 While both locations offer fabulous views of Sydney and London’s Central Business Districts respectively, Canary Wharf is also home to an ice rink during the winter.